uk-gov-mirror/alphagov.digitalmarketplace-runner/README.md

 ## Digital Marketplace Runner
 A utility to run your API/frontend repositories together (and backing services if required), while allowing you to interact with the running processes and their logs.
-This script is primarily compatible with OSX; running against other OSs may require some care and consideration.
+This script is primarily compatible with macOS; running against other OSs may require some care and consideration.
 At its simplest, as an existing developer, you should be able to clone this repo, run `make setup` and follow the instructions, then just run `make` to bring up all your checked out apps.